markrileybot/thrift-nano/README.md

 mowgli
 ------
-Thrift-nano is using a subset of mowgli as a partial replacement for GLIB.
+Thrift-nano is using a subset of mowgli as a partial replacement for glib.
 The entire mowgli library is not used as it isn't required.
 We will be whittling the use of mowgli down to the bare essentials as we go.

 Roadmap
 =======